Rakeela/dragora-notes/imagine-a-brain-implant.md

 	1. This may serve as a general intelligence enhancer.
 Working memory is strongly associated with intelligence.
 If that's correlative, this implant would not increase intelligence.
 If that's causative, artificially enhancing working memory would directly increase intelligence.
 10. Flow stabilizer:  an implant that analyzes flow states and nudges the brain to better perform them when the brain is in or near a state of flow.
 	1. As a research tool, this could also be used for analyzing brain states to improve hedonological process design, as the flow state is itself both productive and psychologically hedonic.
+	2. This is a pared back version of concept 6, which is likely to require significantly less advanced understanding, depending on what exactly constitutes a flow state.

 ---
 Is this [[authors-ideals]]?
 It's not fiction or nonfiction, but it's also not idealism.
 I'm not sure how to categorize this kind of speculation.
 It's sci-fi thought, but maybe it IS a kind of [[authors-fiction]]?
 On the other hand, I actually do want mind-machine interfaces.